storopoli/storopoli.github.io/content/posts/2024-06-08-zkp/index.md

 the setup of the **simulator $S$ with respect to the data it uses** can be further classified into three categories.
 Generally speaking, the data used by $S$ is some random bits.
+In trusted setups, if the data is compromised, the security of the proof is also compromised.
+In other words, anyone with the hold of the data can prove anything to anyone.
+This is bad, and we want to avoid it.

 1. **Trusted Setup**: $S$ uses data that must be kept secret.
-   If compromised trusted setup, any proof by an adversary $A$ can be accepted by any verifier $V$.
-   This is bad, and we want to avoid it.
-1. **Trusted but Universal Setup**: $S$ uses data that must be public, but it only uses for the initial setup.
+1. **Trusted but Universal Setup**: $S$ uses data that must be kept private, but it only uses for the initial setup.
-   Future proofs can be verified without the need for this data.
+   Future proofs can be verified without the need for the initial data, and can be considered transparent.
 1. **Transparent Setup**: $S$ uses no data at all.
    This is the best setup, as it doesn't require any data to be used by $S$.